Carl Meerveld

 Carl P. Meerveld is a former politician from Guernsey who served as a deputy in the States of Guernsey from 2016 to 2025.
-He served as president of the States Assembly & Constitution Committee from 2020 until 2025.
+He served as president of the States Assembly & Constitution Committee between 2020 and 2025.

 Early life and career

 Meerveld was born and raised in Saint Sampson, Guernsey.

 Before entering politics, Meerveld worked internationally for 30 years, establishing and managing companies in Asia and the United States.
 He set up companies in Asian markets and managed Asia operations for three investment fund research companies.

 After working abroad and starting a family, he returned to Saint Sampson with his wife and two sons.
 He moved back to Guernsey seven years before his first election in 2016.

 Political career

 Elections

 Meerveld was first elected to the States of Guernsey in the 2016 Guernsey general election.
 He was re-elected in the 2020 Guernsey general election and stood for re-election in the 2025 Guernsey general election.
 He was unsuccessful in securing re-election in 2025, ending his nine-year tenure in the States.